Hedgehawk11/buzzers/README.md

 This is mainly built for running live You Dont Know Jack games, and I do think you *could* do jeopardy, but there are *way* better options for that, again, this is built for multiple choice option quiz games with a slide deck showing the questions and options or just as john buzzer.

 But wait! isnt this just kahoot?
-I hear you ask! yes and no, yes it does follow the same format on player's end, but this is SUPER customisable, scoring, disable certain players, maximum of 6 options, again, this is built for live YDKJ games, where there is more comedy then questions it does require an external slide deck for showing questions, but now includes a score sheet/general display for the side of your slideshow.
+I hear you ask! yes and no, yes it does follow the same format on player's end, but this is SUPER customisable, scoring, disable certain players, maximum of 6 options, again, this is built for live YDKJ games, where there is more comedy then questions, it also does require an external slide deck for showing questions, but now includes a score sheet/general display for the side of your slideshow.

 ## FAQ
 ### Where is room code?